ess-dmsc/wherefore/README.md

 # wherefore

-Simple tool for listing known flatbuffer sources on a Kafka topic.
+Simple tool for listing known flatbuffer sources on a Kafka topic. **Note: the GUI version is currently not working and needs to be updated after the migration to confluent-kafka.**

 ## Usage